- Using Jest to test your Node.js application

-- Validating the input of your REST API with Spring
+- Generating documentation for your REST API with Spring REST Docs

 I've been blogging for quite a while!